Labor Curve

 The estimation gap is the difference between your labor curve (estimated demand) and your planned roles (planned demand).

-Understaffed: Planned roles fall below the labor curve — the project may be at risk of falling behind schedule
+• Understaffed: Planned roles fall below the labor curve — the project may be at risk of falling behind schedule (numbers will appear in green on the labor curve)

-Overstaffed: Planned roles exceed the labor curve — the project may be at risk of going over budget
+• Overstaffed: Planned roles exceed the labor curve — the project may be at risk of going over budget (numbers will appear in red on the labor curve)

-To review the estimation gap across all projects, navigate to the Reports > Estimation Gap dashboard in your account.
+To review the estimation gap across all projects, navigate to Reports > Estimation Gap in your account.

 Common Questions